Junaid Sheikh: Career

-Acting
+He began his career in entertainment as a fashion model, modeling for fashion designer Hari Anand and appearing at 2011 Pune Fashion Week, 2013 Kerala International Fashion Week, 2014 Citadel Fashion Fiesta, and 2015 Kerala Fashion League.

-He began to focus afresh on building a career in the film industry, which led to his joining Mumbai's Barry John's Acting Studio.
-His first assignment came in the role of a villain in Telugu film Mr. Intelligent, in 2010.
+He attended Mumbai's Barry John's Acting Studio.
+His first acting role was in Telugu film Mr. Intelligent, in 2010.

-Over a span of five years, Sheikh has done over ten movies in Telugu, Malayalam, and Tamil.
-He came in contact with illustrious film personalities and had the opportunity of working with people like Mahesh Babu, Vijay, Jayaram, Suresh Gopi, B. Unni Krishnan, Joshiy, and Mohanlal.
+Over a span of five years, Sheikh has appeared in over ten movies in Telugu, Malayalam, and Tamil.
+He has collaborated with film personalities like Mahesh Babu, Vijay, Jayaram, Suresh Gopi, B. Unni Krishnan, Joshiy, and Mohanlal.

-In 2015, he signed for a Hollywood project.
-Producers are Shravan Kumar and Anirup Sharma under the American banner "Sky Innovation".
-The director of the movie is Sai Kumar Yadav.
+In 2015, he appeared in poorly-received Malayalam-language action comedy film Lailaa O Lailaa directed by Sai Kumar Yadav.